aiidateam/aiida-quantumespresso/README.md

 If this successfully converges a PwCalculation, let's say with pk 1002, this can be used to run the PhBaseWorkChain, e.g.:

 	./base.py -c ph-v5.4.0 -p 1002

+# License
+The aiida-quantumespresso set of plugins are released under a MIT license.
+See the LICENSE.txt file for more details.